SpykerNZ/one-pace-for-plex/README.md

 2. Open executable to run.

-2. Your files will be renamed automagically!
+3. Your files will be renamed automagically!

+4. Check output to see what files were renamed.

 #### Option B - Python